tgyuszi-dev/alcoholtracker-legal/index.md

 - Account and tracking data are retained while your account exists.
 - Crash reports may be retained by Firebase Crashlytics under Google's retention policy.
+- You may delete your account at any time from **Settings → Delete account**.
+This permanently removes your profile, authentication credentials, and all identifiable data you have entered (sobriety records, drink entries, body metrics, friendships, friend requests).
+Anonymous reference identifiers (e.g. user-ID strings stored in other users' friend lists) may remain for technical reasons; these contain no personal data and cannot be linked back to you once your account record is deleted.
-- You may request deletion of your account by contacting us at the address in Section 11.
-We will use reasonable efforts to delete personal data within a reasonable time, subject to technical, legal, and operational constraints.
-We make **no guarantee** of the speed or completeness of deletion across backups, caches, or third-party systems.
+- We make **no guarantee** of the speed or completeness of deletion across backups, caches, or third-party systems beyond what is described above.

 ---